-Students with an option choose 1 course from the following and are responsible for checking that they fulfil any course pre-requisites and that any external options don't clash with other courses.
+Students with an option choose 1 course from the following and are responsible for checking that they fulfil any course pre-requisites.

 Physics Option List 2

 PHYS10622 Physics of Energy Sources

 PHYS10672(M) Advanced Dynamics

 PHYS10692 Physics of the Solar System

-PHYS10792 Introduction to Data Science

-External Option List 2E
+External Option List 2E ECON10252 Macroeconomics 1

-EART10272 Introduction to Planetary Science

-ECON10252 Macroeconomics 1

 10 credits in S1 and 10 credits in S2 may be taken by honours Physics students.
+See Section 8.6 The LEAP (Language Experience for All) Programme

-Tutorials and Workshops (Refer to semester 1)
+Tutorials (Refer to semester 1)